 - be culturally and aesthetically sensitive

-The courses require a decent capacity to use basic computer technologies (internet and Windows).
-Blended and online courses require you to have a decent computer (that will handle processing media) as well as a good internet connection.
-Our Digital Resource Center offers participants access to the required devices.
+- Hybrid and online courses require you to have a computer that will handle processing media, as well as a good internet connection.

 - Our Digital Resource Library offers access to devices and the internet if required.

 TRAIN THE TRAINER - this workshop sets out to train you in digital storytelling.
 In other words, by engaging critically with this workshop, you will have created a digital story of your own and will be able to train others in similar workshop settings to make their own stories as well.

 DIGITAL STORYTELLING FOR ACADEMICS - this workshop trains academics to use digital storytelling in teaching and learning, as a data collection method and as a tool for communicating research.

 The course is accredited by Rhodes University and requires a minimum of 15 hours to complete.